 I’m excited to share this upcycling DIY project: how to antique a mirror, because after renovating our main bath and guest half bath, we were left with builder’s basic, plain bathroom sheet mirrors that had not worn well over the last 30 years.
 They were chipped and scratched and just plain ugly.
-I decided to upcycle one of the large mirrors, and turn it into a unique piece of art to hang above the fireplace mantle.
+I hated to throw them away though, so I turned turn one old mirror into a unique piece of art to hang above the fireplace mantle.
 I know a lot of people are left with mirrors after renovations, so this antique mirror DIY is a fun way to upcycle and create something cool with an old mirror.
 Antiquing a new mirror is easy, but there are a few steps to make it look perfect.

 - Paint and varnish stripper (I used Home Hardware brand)